Trump's false election claims at the center of Virginia gubernatorial race - ExBulletin

 Trump’s false election claims at the center of Virginia gubernatorial race

-RICHMOND, Va.
-(AP) Republican Glenn Youngkin hasn’t spoken much about the 2020 election, President Donald Trumps is lying about the Jan.6 fraud and insurgency.
+RICHMOND, Virginia (AP) Republican Glenn Youngkin hasn’t spoken much lately about President Donald Trump’s lies about voter fraud, the Jan.
+6 insurgency where his parties have eroded confidence in the election.
 But when he did, it didn’t go well.

-Virginia’s GOP gubernatorial candidate argued this week that state voting machines need to be audited regularly, suggesting this will ensure everyone can trust the process.
+Virginia’s GOP candidate for governor argued this week that the state’s voting machines need to be regularly audited, suggesting that this will ensure everyone can trust the process.
 It was not said that the machines are already subject to annual audits.

 Now, in a general election, vying for the votes in a tight race in left-wing Virginia, Youngkin has tried to resist being called a election denier or let Democrats tie him to Trump’s false claims.

 The former president did not make it easy.
-His political action committee sent out an email Wednesday night highlighting a story about Youngkins’ comments, writing: ICYMI: Youngkin calls for audit of voting machines in Virginia.
+His political action committee sent an email Wednesday night highlighting a story about Youngkin’s comments, writing: ICYMI: Youngkin calls for audit of voting machines in Virginia. ”

 Trump has been pushing Republicans in battlefield states to hold results audits.
-He is adamant that the most high-profile review, a partisan examination of the ballots in Arizona’s largest county, found no evidence that the election was stolen.
+He is oblivious to the fact that the most high-profile review, a partisan examination of the ballots in Arizona’s largest county, found no evidence the election was stolen.

 Democrats have taken the emailed remarks as a sign the two men are lined up.